Table of Contents

 Your body needs vitamin B12 in order to synthesize (reproduce) DNA molecules and to produce energy within every cell of your body.

 Without enough vitamin B12, you’ll probably feel sluggish.
-Other possible side effects of vitamin B12 deficiency include potential issues with pregnancy, heart disease, brain function, and the health of eyes and bones.
+Other possible side effects of vitamin B12 deficiency include potential issues with pregnancy, heart disease, brain function, anemia, and the health of eyes and bones.
 (2)

 Those most at risk for a vitamin B12 deficiency include: